slopezpereyra/cgraphs/README.md

-# CGraphs
+# C-Graphs

-GOF graph theory algorithms for students of discrete mathematics.
+A collection of graph theory algorithms.
+The most interesting algorithms are those for the generation of random connected graphs.
+For a detailed description of these algorithms see [this article in my website](https://slopezpereyra.github.io/2024-07-08-RanGraphGen/).